 (1996):

-Electromagnetic field stimulation of biosynthesis: changes in c-myc transcript levels during continuous and intermittent exposures.
+Electromagnetic field stimulation of biosynthesis: changes in c-myc transcript levels during continuous and intermittent exposures

 Balcer-Kubiczek EK et al.